Investment Objectives

 Fund performance

-The CC High Income Bond Fund gained 0.57% in July.
+The CC High Income Bond Fund gained 0.29% in August.
 Throughout the month, the portfolio manager remained active in line with the fund’s mandate, advancing the strategy to gradually increase the portfolio’s income yield by capitalizing on emerging opportunities, particularly in the IPO space.

 Market and investment outlook